Supreme Court rejects Jack Smith’s request for justices to quickly hear Trump immunity dispute - KESQ

 “Here, the stakes are at least as high, if not higher: the resolution of the question presented is pivotal to whether the former President himself will stand trial – which is scheduled to begin less than three months in the future,” the special counsel wrote in court papers.

-Smith also pushed back strongly on Trump’s claim that prosecutors were trying to unfairly rush him to trial this March, writing that those claims “are unfounded and incorrect.”
+Smith had pushed back strongly on Trump’s claim that prosecutors were trying to unfairly rush him to trial this March, writing that those claims “are unfounded and incorrect.”

 The former president, Smith told the justices, “stands accused of serious crimes because the grand jury followed the facts and applied the law.
 The government seeks this Court’s resolution of the immunity claim so that those charges may be promptly resolved, whatever the result.”